erfanzar/EasyDeL/README.md

 ## Key Features

 - **Diverse Architecture Support**: Seamlessly work with various model architectures including Transformers, Mamba, RWKV, and more.
-- **Diverse Model Support**: Implements a wide range of models in JAX, including Falcon, Qwen2, Phi2, Mixtral, Qwen2Moe, Cohere, Dbrx, Phi3, and MPT.
+- **Diverse Model Support**: Implements a wide range of models that never been implement before in JAX.
 - **Advanced Trainers**: Offers specialized trainers like DPOTrainer, ORPOTrainer, SFTTrainer, and VideoCLM Trainer.
 - **Serving and API Engines**: Provides engines for efficiently serving large language models (LLMs) in JAX.
 - **Quantization and Bit Operations**: Supports various quantization methods and 8, 6, and 4-bit operations for optimized inference and training.